anandsingh3996/anandsingh.chauhan/content/teaching/js/index.md

 title: Introduction to Programming

 <div style="text-align: justify;">
-summary: The objective of the course is to teach first-year undergraduate students the fundamentals of programming, including coding basics, the order of computation, loops, lists, functions, and file parsing.
+The objective of the course is to teach first-year undergraduate students the fundamentals of programming, including coding basics, the order of computation, loops, lists, functions, and file parsing.
 Students will also be introduced to web scraping and some advanced programming concepts, providing them with a strong foundation for further development in computer science and data analysis.
 </div>
 date: 2024-09-15
 type: docs